Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

    also proccess genericMsg from provider.
 Need to run with Series300Provider320-GenM-001 provider qatool.

+Series300Consumer333-GenM-002
+   Alters the Consumer to send a GenericMsg on login stream with the name (in key) changed from the typical "ConsumerConnectionStatus" to "GENERIC".
+Also added is the ability to process a GenericMsg from a provider.
+   This altered code works in conjunction with Series300Provider320-GenM-001.

 Module:  Series400Consumer410
 ---------------------------
 Series400Consumer410-MultiThreaded-001: This test tool implements the following high level steps: